Children of Llullaillaco: La doncella

-The oldest mummy, a girl found to be around the age of fifteen, was dubbed la doncella.
+The oldest mummy, a girl found to be around the age of thirteen, was dubbed la doncella.
 She has become widely known as the "Maiden of Llullaillaco".
 A bacterial infection was discovered in her lungs during an examination.
 She wore a dress with her hair elaborately braided, along with a feather-adorned headdress.
 She died in her sleep.

 It is believed that La Doncella was an aclla, or Sun Virgin – she was a virgin, chosen and sanctified at around the age of ten years, to live with other girls and women who would become royal wives, priestesses and sacrifices.
 The practice of ritual sacrifice in Inca society was intended to ensure health, rich harvests and favourable weather.

 La niña del rayo

 La niña del rayo was approximately six years old when she was sacrificed.
 Her face, one of her ears and part of her shoulder were damaged by a lightning strike that occurred after her death.
 Her head was lifted high and she was facing south-west.
-She was wearing a traditional light brown acsu dress and her head, along with part of her body, was wrapped in a thick woollen blanket.
-In addition her entire body was wrapped in another blanket, this one embroidered in red and yellow.
+She was wearing a traditional light brown acsu dress and her head, along with part of her body, was wrapped in a thick woolen blanket.
+In addition, her entire body was wrapped in another blanket, this one embroidered in red and yellow.
 Her skull appears to have been intentionally elongated.

 La niña del rayo appears to have been treated less roughly than el niño but without the care with which la doncella was treated.

 El niño

-The body of el niño, who was about seven years old when he was sacrificed, had been tightly wrapped, since some of his ribs and pelvis were dislocated.
-He apparently died under stress, since vomit and blood were found on his clothing.
-There also appeared to be an infestation of nits in his hair.
+The body of el niño, who was between four and five years old when he was sacrificed.
 He was the only child to be tied up.
 Lying in the fetal position, he was wearing a gray tunic, a silver bracelet and leather shoes and had been wrapped in a red and brown blanket.
 The skull of el niño had been slightly elongated, similarly to that of la niña del rayo.
-Owing to the way in which he was tied up, it is believed that he may have died of suffocation.

 El niño was buried with a collection of small objects, some of them depicting finely dressed men driving caravans of llamas.
 A woolen sling was wrapped around his head; slings were used by men in a ritual activity to launch stones into the lagoons at the end of the dry season to hasten the coming of the rains.